wtsi-hgi/hgi-vault/doc/design.md

 **If unanimity is not established, the process must exit immediately and cease all further function.**

-Hot code must be written in a separate file, suffixed with `-hot-USERNAME` (where `USERNAME` is the username of the developer who originally wrote said code).
+Hot code must be written under the `hot.USERNAME` submodule (where `USERNAME` is the username of the developer who originally wrote the code).
 The full name and e-mail address of said developer must appear in said code's comments, per the usual legalese.
 Changes to hot code must be done by the original developer.
 When that is not possible, that code may be either:

 1. Inherited by a new developer, who will therein become its new maintainer.
-The change of owner will be documented in the comments and the module suffix will change to reflect the new ownership.
+The change of owner will be documented in the comments and the module will change to reflect the new ownership.
 No developer can be the maintainer of more than one implementation of any specific piece of hot code.

 2. Or retired, for reimplementation by a new developer.
 If retiring code would reduce the implementation count below three, then the